zoogian/home-assistant.io/source/_integrations/unifi.markdown

 Enter `host address`, `user name` and `password` and then continue to select which `site` you want to connect to Home Assistant.
 The user needs administrator privileges in order to control POE switches.

-### Extra configuration for device tracker
+### Extra configuration for UniFi integration

-You can augment the behavior of UniFi device tracker by adding
+You can augment the behavior of UniFi integration by either using options of the controller in HASS gui or by adding

 ```yaml
 # Example configuration.yaml entry